 - MTSU Signature Programs are MTSU faculty led, have a high level of support, are 2-4 weeks in duration, and earn 3-6 credit hours.
 These are typically summer courses

 - Program Providers offer short-term (summer, winter) and long-term (semester, academic year) programs.
 These have a high level of support and provide students with a chance to study abroad with other U.S. and local (host country) students.
-Examples are programs offered through CIEE, ISA, and USAC
+Examples are programs offered through ISA or USAC.

 - Exchange Programs are long-term (semester, academic year) programs.
 They offer greater independence and the ability to study with local (host country) students.
 Tuition & fees may be paid to MTSU or to the provider, depending on the program